michodgs25/Sprint/README.md

 * *The create activity page primary purpose is for user to log their latest activity.*

-* *The first ever log that the user creates, they will have to type all personal details such first name unless browser they are using has already stored this information.
-Once first log is created, the personal details will already be there when the user goes to create a new activity.*

-* *Create feature allows the user to import a picture for each particular activity, by clicking upload file button bottom left of image.
-This accesses users files on the computer and user can choose an appropriate file type such as Jpeg or Png.
-Alternaltively if user does not choose an image, Sprint will use a default image.
-The image is part of the logged activity on the explore page.*
+* *The user will input personal details such as name& last for every activity log.*

-* *The title of the activity is very important as this helps locate the particular activity in database when user types in search bar on explore card or page.*
+* *The title of the activity is very important as this helps locate the particular activity in database when user types in search bar on explore card or explore page.*

 * *The description of the activity is purely optional, this allows the user to talk about the experience of doing this activity.*

 * *The create page feature provides a activity difficulty slider, which the user can choose between: easy, light, moderate, hard and very hard*

-*User can alse update or delete this log, with edit& delete buttons below save.*

 * *The create page has a social media footer in which user can share activity.*